CO Divorce? Make Sure Your Spousal Maintenance Is Equitable

 What If You Were Not Married for at Least Three Years?

 Spousal maintenance should not be counted out even if your marriage was shorter than three years.
 It is not unheard of for a judge to award it for a marriage that lasted only two years, for example.
-However, in these cases, ensuring you have solid legal representation to plead your case in front of the judge is even more critical.
+However, ensuring you have solid legal representation to plead your case in front of the judge is even more critical in these cases.

 Changing Spousal Maintenance Later